 A good pocket knife is nothing short of essential for anyone who spends a lot of time outdoors – and for the many people who’ve adopted one as their everyday carry tool.
-Backpackers, hunters, forestry workers and outdoorsmen of all kinds carry a folding-blade knife somewhere in their gear, and it’s probably a familiar and well-trusted tool.
-For many of us it’s hard to imagine going out without a quality folder.
+Backpackers, hunters, forestry workers and outdoorsmen of all kinds carry a stainless steel folding-blade knife somewhere in their gear, and it’s probably a familiar and well-trusted tool.
+For many of us, it’s hard to imagine going out without a quality folder.

 But it wasn’t always that way.
 Folding knives have been around for a very long time – at least 2,500 years.
 The oldest known example was found at an Iron Age site in Austria that dates to the 5th or 6th century BC.
-Folders were being used in Spain a century or two after that, and by the time of the Roman Empire they were definitely not rare.
+Folders were being used in Spain a century or two after that, and by the time of the Roman Empire, they were definitely not rare.

 Folding knives were familiar to the Vikings, and all through the Middle Ages people – often the most educated and literate in society – carried them.

-The problem was that all these knives had a blade and a handle connected by a simple pivot.
-If you applied force at the wrong angle there was nothing to stop the blade folding up on your hand.
+The problem was that all these knives had a fixed blade and a handle connected by a simple pivot.
+If you applied force at the wrong angle there was nothing to stop the blade from folding up on your hand.
 That’s a very unpleasant experience whatever you’re doing at the time.
 If you’re applying a lot of force, and the blade is sharp, it can shear off fingers.

 This is a pretty major safety drawback, and it meant that folders were only seen as suitable for light work.
 In fact in the Middle Ages and through to the Victorian period what they were mostly used for was trimming quill pens.
 In Britain and the Commonwealth “penknife” is still the generic term for folders.

 What’s most impressive about the Buck 110 is that, 53 years after it was launched, it’s still in production – and it’s barely changed at all through the decades.
-It goes without saying that it doesn’t look or handle much like a modern folder, because design and materials have come a long way since 1963, but in its way it’s become as much of an American design icon as a Zippo lighter or Coke bottle.
+It goes without saying that it doesn’t look or handle much like a modern folder because design and materials have come a long way since 1963, but in its way, it’s become as much of an American design icon as a Zippo lighter or Coke bottle.